astronomer/docs/astro/configure-worker-queues.md

 ## Worker queue settings

-Each worker queue on Astro can be configured with the following settings:
+You can configure each worker queue on Astro with the following settings:

 - **Name:** The name of your worker queue.
 Use this name to assign tasks to the worker queue in your DAG code.
 Worker queue names must consist only of lowercase letters and hyphens.
 For example, `machine-learning-tasks` or `short-running-tasks`.
 - **Worker Type:** The size and type of workers in the worker queue, defined as a node instance type that is supported by the cloud provider of your cluster.
 For example, a worker type might be `m5.2xlarge` or `c6i.4xlarge` for a Deployment running on an AWS cluster.
 A worker’s total available CPU, memory, storage, and GPU is defined by its worker type.
 Actual worker size is equivalent to the total capacity of the worker type minus Astro’s system overhead.